dharmendranegi/AWS-Lambda-Packaging/README.md

         - requirements.txt
     name: function1

-Packaging of function3, this function has third party dependencies included.So, **module** will help you to package function3 with required dependencies.
+Packaging of function3, this function has third party dependencies included.
+Here **module** will help you to package function3 with required dependencies.

     handler: function3.lambda_handler
     module: src/folder2